Addressing nonlinearities in Monte Carlo: Methods

 We note that both $x_{0}$ and ${\bf f}$ can be conditioned by $\bf Y$.
 Now, following the same line as explained above for the Basics of Monte Carlo Methods, we regard the sum in the expansion of ${\bf f}$ as an expectation, writing:

 where the random variable $N$ (of probability law $P_{N}$) is the degree of one monomial in the Taylor polynomial.
-This step only requires to define an infinite set of probabilities (instead of two in Eq.~\ref{eq:somme}), with $\sum_{n=0}^{+\infty} P_N(n) = 1$.
-For the choice of $x_{0}$, we have used an upper bound of $\bf X|Y$, so that $P_N$ is implicitly derived using Bernoulli random variables (see details in SI 1-3).
+This step only requires us to define one infinite set of probabilities (instead of two in Eq.~\ref{eq:somme}), with $\sum_{n=0}^{+\infty} P_N(n) = 1$.

 Equation~\ref{eq:form} can then be rewritten as: